-Studies have associated a normal variation in the STAT4 gene with an increased risk of several autoimmune disorders.
-Autoimmune disorders occur when the immune system malfunctions and attacks the body's tissues and organs.
-These disorders include systemic lupus erythematosus, rheumatoid arthritis, and Sjögren syndrome.
+Studies have associated a normal variation in the STAT4 gene with an increased risk of an autoimmune disorder called Sjögren syndrome.

-The variant associated with increased risk of autoimmune disorders changes a single DNA building block (nucleotide) in the STAT4 gene.
-It is unknown how the gene variation contributes to increased risk of these conditions.
-Researchers believe that a combination of genetic and environmental factors may play a role in development of autoimmunity.
+The variant associated with increased risk of this disorder changes a single nucleotide in the STAT4 gene.
+It is unknown how the gene variation contributes to increased risk of this condition.
+Researchers believe that a combination of genetic and environmental factors may play a role in disease development.

 Other Names for This Gene